Common English Writing Errors Made by Chinese Academic Writers

 Plural Marker Omission

 Checking for plural marker omission requires slow, word-by-word reading of the manuscript.
 Software grammar checkers catch some of these errors but miss others, particularly when the noun is a technical term or a discipline-specific count noun.
-A professional editor reviewing the full manuscript catches them systematically in a way that self-review and automated tools cannot.
+Reviewing each occurrence of every count noun in the manuscript is tedious but reliable, and it's one of the few error categories where systematic word-by-word checking is genuinely the best approach.

 Conjunction Overuse and Run-On Sentences